 - Third nerve palsy can cause an eyelid to sag and droop, double vision, difficulty moving the eye, and a pupil that is bigger than normal.

-- Fourth nerve palsy causes the eye (or eyes) to turn abnormally and sometimes makes you see double.
+- Fourth nerve palsy causes the eye or eyes to turn abnormally.
+It sometimes makes you see double.

 - Sixth nerve palsy can cause abnormal movement of the eye and double vision.

 How are cranial neuropathies diagnosed?

 A healthcare provider will usually do a variety of tests to diagnose neuropathy.
 Depending on the type of cranial neuropathy your doctor suspects, tests may include:

 - Neurological exam to test sensation, reflexes, balance and metal status.

 - Electromyography (EMG), which measures the electrical activity of muscles when working and at rest.